Home » A la Carte » Desserts » Low Sodium Pumpkin Pie

 • 3/4 cup Swerve brown sugar replacement (packed)

-• 1 tablespoon cinnamon (I like the roasted cinnamon)
+• 1 tablespoon ground cinnamon (I like the roasted cinnamon)

 • 1 1/2 teaspoons ground ginger